Claims Requiring Submission of Clinical InformationLimited categories require the routine submission of clinical information

 Types of Claims That May Require Clinical Information

-IBC requires clinical information for claims that include to pre-existing conditions or issues pertaining to behavioral health, psychiatric conditions, substance abuse, organ transplants, cosmetic and reconstructive surgery, and/or a number of other limited categories.
+Independence requires clinical information for claims that include to pre-existing conditions or issues pertaining to behavioral health, psychiatric conditions, substance abuse, organ transplants, cosmetic and reconstructive surgery, and/or a number of other limited categories.

 These categories include the following: